CCExtractor/rutorrent-flutter/README.md

 ## License

-The test suite is released under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The project is released under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 The license can be found [here](LICENSE).

 ## Flutter